 There is no required text for this unit.
 Required readings will be put on Canvas.

-Those students enrolled in Exercise Physiology and Rehabilitation (266JA) may like to purchase: Clinical Sports Medicine (5th edition) by Brukner & Khan.
-This text will be required in your 4th year and will be helpful for the unit Musculoskeletal Rehabilitation.
+Those students enrolled in Exercise Physiology and Rehabilitation (266JA) or Physiotherapy (202JA) may like to purchase: Clinical Sports Medicine (5th edition) by Brukner & Khan.
+This text will be beneficial in your 4th year and/or clinical practice and will be helpful for the unit Musculoskeletal Rehabilitation or Musculoskeletal Interventions.